Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Second-Order Optimization Method

 From~\cite{nocedal2006numerical}, we can guarantee that each step $\mathrm{vec}(\Delta K)$ is a descent step.
 Since the cost function value of an unstable system is infinite, the stability of the system can be guaranteed if the cost function value belongs to a decreasing sequence as long as the initial gain stabilizes the closed-loop system.

-Algorithm~\ref{algorithm: back_tracking_line_search} is introduced to summarize the modified backtracking linear search used in this paper.
+Algorithm~\ref{algorithm: back_tracking_line_search} is introduced to summarize the modified backtracking line search used in this paper.
 Then the linear equality constrained second-order non-convex optimization algorithm is summarized in Algorithm~\ref{algorithm:optimization}. \begin{remark} $P_g$ must be positive definite to ensure the stability of the system.
 This can be easily seen from the Lyapunov stability theorem of the linear system.
-Therefore, for each step, the positive definiteness of the $P_g$ matrix must be guaranteed in the backtracking line search algorithm. \end{remark}
+Therefore, for each step, the positive definiteness of the $P_g$ matrix must be guaranteed in the backtracking line search algorithm.
+The convergence of the backtracking line search algorithm is guaranteed with the assumption of the existence of a stable solution~\cite{dong2013robust}. \end{remark}

-\begin{remark} The optimization method proposed by this paper can be applied to the linear equality constrained SOF optimization problem as well as the unconstrained SOF optimization.
-For the unconstrained SOF problem, Newton's method can be applied to find the descent step.
-For both the constrained and unconstrained cases, super-linear convergence can be achieved due to the second-order optimization algorithm. \end{remark}
+In terms of the complexity for deriving the gradient, the Lyapunov equation can be solved with the Bartels-Stewart algorithm~\cite{bartels1972solution}, which has the complexity $\mathcal O(n^3)$.
+Because $C$ and $R$ are usually sparse matrices, the complexity of the matrix multiplication here is $\mathcal O(mn^2)$.
+Therefore, the complexity for deriving the gradient of the cost function is $\mathcal O(n^3+mn^2)$.
+The complexity for deriving the Hessian matrix is the same.
+However, finding the Newton direction involves the inverse operation of a matrix with the dimension $mq+k$, where $k$ denotes the row dimension of the equality constraint parameter matrix $\bar {\mathcal A}$.
+With the Coppersmith-Winograd algorithm~\cite{coppersmith1982asymptotic}, the complexity for deriving the Newton direction is $\mathcal O((mq+k)^{2.373})$.
+The line search method is with the complexity $\mathcal O(n^3)$.
+Thus the complexity of the proposed algorithm is given by $\mathcal O((mq+k)^{2.373} + n^3+mn^2)$.